sinclairzx81/typebox/readme.md

 ## Compiler

-TypeBox provides an optional high performance runtime JIT compiler that can be used in applications that require extremely fast validation.
-This compiler is optimized for TypeBox types only whose schematics are known in advance.
-If defining custom schemas with `Type.Unsafe<T>` please consider Ajv.
+TypeBox provides an optional high performance runtime compiler and type checker that can be used in applications that require extremely fast validation.
+This compiler is optimized for TypeBox types whose schematics are known in advance.
+If defining custom types with `Type.Unsafe<T>` please consider Ajv.

 ```typescript
 import { TypeCompiler } from '@sinclair/typebox/compiler'